Conlon Nancarrow: Legacy

 In 1995, the composer and critic Kyle Gann published a full-length study of Nancarrow's output, The Music of Conlon Nancarrow (Cambridge University Press, 1995, 303 pp.).
 Jürgen Hocker, another Nancarrow specialist, published Begegnungen mit Nancarrow (neue Zeitschrift für Musik, Schott Musik International, Mainz 2002, 284 pp.)

 Some of Nancarrow's studies for player piano have been arranged for musicians to play on other instruments.

 The German musician Wolfgang Heisig has long given live performances of Nancarrow's rolls, as did Jürgen Hocker until his death in 2012.
 Both used acoustical instruments similar to Nancarrow's.

 Other performers of Nancarrow's works (often in arrangement for live musicians) include Thomas Adès, Alarm Will Sound, and ensemble Calefax from the Netherlands who also recorded the Studies for player piano, hailed as 'Best CD of 2009' by Dutch newspaper Het Parool.
 American clarinetist and composer Evan Ziporyn has adapted a number of Nancarrow's player piano studies for the Bang on a Can All-Stars to perform live.

-Nancarrow's work has also been seen as the analog predecessor to Black MIDI, a genre of electronic music.
+Nancarrow's work has also been seen as a predecessor to Black MIDI, a genre of experimental electronic music.

 Nancarrow was an early inspiration to the American computer scientist and composer Jaron Lanier.

 In 2012, Other Minds in collaboration with Cal Performances and the Berkeley Art Museum and Pacific Film Archive held a three-day festival of films and music celebrating Nancarrow's centennial in Berkeley, California.

 In 2024, composer and sound artist Dario Acuña Fuentes-Berain ("Dario Afb") used a collection of objects contributed by artist Lenka Clayton to prepare the late Conlon Nancarrow's historic piano, then composed and performed a new work on the altered instrument in Nancarrow's Mexico City studio.